Saul Goodman: Season 4

-Jimmy believes himself at fault for Chuck's death until Howard confides his belief that he is at fault because of his response to the increase in malpractice insurance rates.
-Jimmy conceals his role in the insurance issue, allows Howard to accept the blame, and regains his upbeat demeanor.
+Jimmy is devastated by Chuck's death, until Howard reveals that his death was a suicide, not an accident.
+Realizing that he indirectly caused his brother's death, Jimmy feigns indifference, conceals his role in the insurance issue, and allows Howard to accept the blame.

 While job hunting, Jimmy spots an opportunity to steal a valuable Hummel figurine from the owner of a copier store, which he hires Ira to do.
 While managing a cell phone store, Jimmy uses his token inheritance from Chuck to begin a lucrative side business reselling prepaid phones on the street, again making use of the Saul Goodman alias.
 Kim is bored with practicing banking law for Mesa Verde, and begins accepting pro bono criminal defense cases, which she finds more satisfying.
 Kim persuades Schweikart & Cokely, the firm representing Sandpiper, to hire her as a partner in charge of a new banking division, but tells Jimmy that senior partner Rich Schweikart sought her out.

-Near the end of his probation, a plainclothes police officer questions him about his cell phone side business.
+Near the end of Jimmy's probation, a plainclothes police officer questions him about his cell phone side business.
 Huell, who works as Jimmy's bodyguard, is returning from buying lunch.
 He misunderstands the interaction and strikes the cop over the head with a bag of sandwiches, leading to an assault charge.
 The assistant district attorney prosecuting the case seeks a sentence of several years in prison because Huell is a repeat offender.
 Jimmy enlists Kim's aid to defend Huell, but she refuses to ruin the cop's reputation.
 Instead, Kim and Jimmy arrange for a false show of support for Huell that results in the prosecutor accepting a plea bargain that keeps him out of prison.
 Kim is elated by the thrill of the scam and convinces Jimmy to help her run a con to replace city-approved plans for a Mesa Verde branch in Lubbock, Texas with plans for a bigger building.

 Jimmy's request for reinstatement to the bar is denied and he learns it was because he failed to show remorse for Chuck's death.
 To prepare for his appeal, Kim and Jimmy carry out several public displays that enable him to fake grief, including dedicating a law library reading room in Chuck's name at the University of New Mexico.
 Jimmy makes a speech to the appeal panel about wanting to do justice to the McGill name, convincing them to reinstate his law license.
 He then shocks Kim by revealing that the speech was an insincere con.
 He obtains a DBA application and announces he intends to resume practicing law as Saul Goodman.